Fragrance

 only beginning to be understood.

-B. The Sustainability Smokescreen
+B. The Missing Layer of Sustainability

-Even more problematic is the rise of "eco-friendly" recycled polyester,
+Ironically, even more problematic is the rise of "eco-friendly" recycled polyester,

-which transforms plastic bottles into leggings without addressing the
+which transforms plastic bottles into leggings without addressing thefundamental issue: we're wearing petrochemical waste against our largest

 organ.

-against human skin.
-The result is greenwashing that distracts from the real
+result is greenwashing that distracts from the real urgency: protecting human

 A. The Missing Protocol in Your Wellness Stack

-The modern health optimization movement has revolutionized how we
+The modern health optimization movement has revolutionized how we think

-overlook the fabric covering 90% of their body for 16+ hours daily.
+fabric covering 90% of their body for 16+ hours daily.

-moisture dramatically increase absorption of chemical compounds,
+dramatically increase absorption of chemical compounds, meaning your

 True clean fashion requires the same scrutiny we apply to anything else